q&a page 9

 See Tzitz Eliezer Vol. 11 siman 59 and Shu”t Teshuvos V’Hanhagos Vol. 4 Siman 188 for more details about the halachic status of this product.

-396) Q: Can one eat food that a non-jew cooks on Shabbos after Shabbos already started (if the oven and everything was already on), if she is also cooking for a bunch of nonjews and herself? if not, can one eat food that was cooked before shabbos but that she keeps on the heat (which she shuts off when she’s done on shabbos) or that she continues to cook on shabbos? (keep in mind that for all of this, she would be turning off the heat on shabbos)
+396) Q: Can one eat food that an Aino-Yehudi cooks on Shabbos after Shabbos already started (if the oven and everything was already on), if she is also cooking for a bunch of Aino-Yehudim and herself?
+If not, can one eat food that was cooked before shabbos but that she keeps on the heat (which she shuts off when she’s done on shabbos) or that she continues to cook on shabbos? (keep in mind that for all of this, she would be turning off the heat on shabbos)